melezhik/sparrowdo/doc/sparky-integration.md

 Tags are symbolic labels attached to hosts, tags allow to:

-* separate one hosts from another.
+* separate one hosts from another (ala ansible groups)

 * pass key/value pairs to hosts configurations

 To assign tag one need to declare hosts in `host` file using Raku Hash notation: